 COURTWRIGHT STREET - Probably a misspelt name.
-Should it not be president Cartwright, after some member of the Cartwright family? (construct of Cartwright)
+Should it not be present of Cartwright, after some member of the Cartwright family? (courtwyld of Cartwright STREET After Toldand W. KI.AHCK ST

 KLAUCK STREET - After John W. Klauck of Buffalo who gave half the land to widen the lane into a street, and who was one of the first to build several houses in the village.
 He died in Buffalo about five years ago.